JuliaMolSim/Molly.jl/benchmark/allegro_benchmarks.md

 ![Allegro forces: GPU speedup over host CPU-t8](images/allegro_forces_gpu_speedup.png)

-On **forces**, Molly CUDA and nequip CUDA both reach ~300× over their CPU-t8 at 4096 atoms, Molly Metal ~25×, allegro-jax CUDA ~45×.
-On **energy**, note that `nequip`'s ratio is the *highest* not because its GPU is fastest but because its CPU is pathologically slow (threaded PyTorch is 100–200 ms even at small N), so a large GPU/CPU ratio there is a slow-baseline artefact — Molly's smaller energy ratio sits on a much faster CPU.
-The absolute head-to-head above is the fairer read; the speedup curves show each implementation's own GPU-vs-CPU scaling.
+**These are within-machine ratios, so read them carefully.** On **forces** Molly CUDA rises to ~280× its CPU-t8 at 15,954 atoms and nequip CUDA to ~80×, Molly Metal ~25×, allegro-jax CUDA ~45× (its CPU baseline stops at 2000).
+On **energy** `nequip`'s ratio starts *highest* and *drops* — not because its GPU is fastest, but because its threaded PyTorch CPU is pathologically slow at small N (100–800 ms), so that big ratio is a slow-CPU-baseline artefact that fades as N grows; Molly's ratio sits on a genuinely fast CPU and rises with real GPU scaling. **The absolute head-to-head tables above are the fair comparison** (there Molly CUDA is fastest outright); the speedup curves only show each implementation's own GPU-vs-CPU scaling.

 ---